There are not that

 Place on the corner of Lake and Shield Streets.

 Cairns and the area around it, including: * Photos of

 furnitures, typing machines, dresses and

 banana and other farming

-Regional Gallery is the largest art gallery in Cairns.
+Regional Gallery is one of Cairns attractions and is the largest art gallery in city.

 in the city